 The Wicker Breakdown:

 - The show started with a fake delay with a message about there being a technical difficulty due to the fake that the director just died.
 We cut from the message to the director's booth where Aykroyd is there to fill in the audience as to what is going on.
 The director is still dead in his seat as cast member after cast member enters the booth to see what is going on.
 Apparently, there was supposed to be an epic sketch in process at the time of the director's death.
-No one knows how the show runs technically so the cast members start to share their mundane stories of barely knowing the guy after working with him for too long.
-They keep promising to cut to an obituary about the director but again no one knows how to get the technology to work.
+No one knows how the show runs technically, so the cast members start to share their mundane stories of barely knowing the guy after working with him for too long.
+They keep promising to cut to an obituary about the director, but again no one knows how to get the technology to work.
 At first, this ongoing promise of a seemed like it was part of the sketch but after a couple false starts.
 I think there was actually a couple genuine technical difficulties from having the cast operate the gear.
 Finally, they get the obituary of Dave Wilson to play with a director's reel filmed with black and white home video footage claiming that it is his work.
-We come back from the video and by this time the sketch has been going on so long that I just want it to end already.
-I missed the set up to the joke but Aykroyd finally gets tricked into saying, "Live from New York..." which brings the director back to life so that he can start the show.
+We come back from the video, and by this time the sketch has been going on for so long that I just want it to end already.
+I missed the set up to the joke, but Aykroyd finally gets tricked into saying, "Live from New York..." which brings the director back to life so that he can start the show.

 - After that epic opening, Sissy Spacek officially opens the show with a monolog about her quick rise to the top after getting nominated for an Oscar for her part in Carrie which had just come out around that time.
-She also reenacts a deleted scene from said nominated performance where it's the day after prom and she ends up doing some baton twirling for some reason.
+She also reenacts a deleted scene from said nominated performance where it's the day after prom, and she ends up doing some baton twirling for some reason.

 - Next is a sketch that makes fun of the old "Hold the pickle, hold the lettuce, special orders don't upset us..."
-Burger King ad only this is Burger Master and their customers have some pretty wacky requests.
+Burger King ad only this is Burger Master, and their customers have some pretty wacky requests.

 - Ask President Carter was a sketch where Aykroyd as Carter is interviewed for a radio talk show about the state of the union.
-They get several of your typical talk radio callers that either treat the show like a customer support line, make prank calls or ask legitimately dumb questions.
+They get several of your typical talk radio callers who either treat the show like a customer support line, make prank calls or ask legitimately dumb questions.
 On caller admits that he's on acid and Carter knows exactly how to talk him down.
 It was at this point that the sketch seemed to drag on as we transition from talk radio to life in the White House as Amy Carter approaches with what turns out to be their ex-convict maid.
 The President leaves the two to settle in for the night.
-The maid then tells a bedtime story that is obviously her admission of guilt.
+The maid then tells a bedtime story that is unmistakenly her admission of guilt.
 There must have been some truth to this convict maid story because that was the end of the joke.

 - How Your Children Grow was an interview show where Jane Curtin interviews Bill Murray about Children with "Learning Difficulties."
 It turns out that Murray's "Learning Difficulty" is that he can't say more than five words which are, "That's true, you're absolutely right."
-He is able to carry out the entire interview only knowing those words and making Jane look like a true expert.
+He is able to carry out the entire interview only knowing those words and making Jane look like a real expert.

 - Belushi announces that he is retiring from entertainment to chase his dream to become a decathlete for the 1980 Olympics.
 He's now selling a commemorative coin to finance the Olympic adventure.

 - Once again, Jane Curtin does the news.
 It's kind of interesting just how much they gripe about airport security from that time, mainly annoyed by the new metal detectors.
 Emily Litella eventually joins the news to rant and rave about "Endangered feces."
-At one point I'm not sure if Gilda breaks and starts to laugh or if it was part of the Emily character but her recovery was good enough and Jane played along so I guess that will remain a mystery.
+At one point I'm not sure if Gilda breaks and starts to laugh or if it was part of the Emily character, but her recovery was good enough, and Jane played along, so I guess that will remain a mystery.